SwikritiMishra13/MedicineReminder-/README.md

-Medicine Reminder & Tracker
+Medicine Reminder – Python Project

-This project is a beginner-friendly Python application that helps users manage their daily medicines by storing details, showing reminders, and tracking which medicines are taken.

 📌 Overview

-The Medicine Reminder & Tracker allows users to:

-Add medicines with name, dosage, and time

-View all medicines

-Mark medicines as taken

-Get time-based reminders

-The system uses JSON file storage instead of a database, making it simple for beginners.
+This is a simple console-based Medicine Reminder application.
+It allows users to add medicines, view their list, and run a daily reminder schedule.
+The project is designed to follow the basic principles of modular programming and file handling.

 ✨ Features

-Add new medicines

-Store dosage and daily schedule
+1. Add medicine details (name, dosage, time)

-View all added medicines
+2. View all added medicines

-Mark medicine status as "taken"

-Automatic reminders based on system time
+3. Daily reminder scheduling using the schedule library

-File-based storage (no SQL required)
+4. JSON-based storage (no database required)
+5. Simple and beginner-friendly file structure

-🛠 Technologies Used
+🧩 Technologies Used

-Python 3
+1. Python 3
+2. Schedule library (for reminders)

-JSON for data storage
+3. JSON for storing data

-datetime module

-time module

 📁 Project Structure

-medicine-reminder/
+medicine-reminder-project/
 │
+├── data/
+│   └── medicines.json
+│
 ├── src/
 │   ├── main.py
 │   ├── reminder.py
+│   ├── scheduler.py
 │   ├── storage.py
 │   ├── tracker.py
+│   └── utils/
+│       ├── helper.py
-│   └── scheduler.py
+│       └── validator.py
 │
+├── tests/
+├── README.md
-├── data/
+├── statement.md
-│   └── medicines.json
-│
-└── README.md
+└── requirements.txt

+⚙ Installation & Running

+Step 1. — Install dependencies:
+    pip install -r requirements.txt

+Step 2 — Run the project:
+    cd src
+    python main.py

-▶ How to Run the Project
+📝 How to Use

-1. Clone the repository

-git clone <your-repository-link>
+1. Choose 1 to add a medicine

-2. Navigate to the project folder
+2. Choose 2 to view saved medicines

-cd medicine-reminder

-3. Run the main program
+3. Choose 3 to start the reminder scheduler

-python src/main.py
+4. Press Ctrl + C to stop the scheduler

 🧪 Testing Instructions

-Add some medicines using menu option 1
+1. Add 2–3 medicines

-View them using option 2

-Mark taken using option 3

-Start the reminder system using option 4 (optional)

-📷 Screenshots

-(Add your screenshots here under /screenshots folder)

-👩‍💻 Author

-Your Name Here

-📜 License

-This project is for academic use.
+2. Restart the program and verify they are still saved
+3. Start the scheduler at the correct time and see reminders